itbdelaboprogramming/follower/README.md

 ```bash
 python hsvtunner.py --camera 4
 ```
 if the program run perfectly you will see 2 different camera views.
 One is the normal camera, and the other is the HSV filtered view result.
-You can adjust value for lower limit and upper limit of the hsv value until the collor that you want will be displayed by the filter camera in white while other colors will be black.

 |            Normal Camera             |              HSV Filter              |
 |:------------------------------------:|:------------------------------------:|
 | ![Success](./hsv_result/Normal.png)  |![Success](./hsv_result/HSVFilter.png)|

+You can adjust value for lower limit and upper limit of the hsv value until the collor that you want will be displayed by the filter camera in white while other colors will be black.
+Note the value of the minimum value and maximum vale of hsv, then input the value to the `low_hsv` and `high_hsv` variable at `follow_me.py`.

 # ROS Nodes For the main program (`follow_me.py`)